nmonnet/Disentangling-cyber-risk-premia/README.md

 ## Documents

-The associated paper will be linked here...
+The paper is in the repository: Disentangling_cyber_risk_premia.pdf

 ## Data: